FancyPixel/fancypixel.github.io/source/_posts/2015-05-23-apis-with-rails-render-json-the-simple-way.markdown

 <!-- More -->

-Rails, one of my favourite work buddies with which I happened to use several times on projects that included the development of APIs.
+Rails, one of my favourite work buddies that I happened to use several times on projects that included the development of APIs.
 Due to personal curiosity, during the years I had the opportunity to try several solutions for JSON generation and I have to say that sometimes I found some difficulties with certain tecnologies: great for the majority of their functionalities sometimes they may force you to take weird paths to achieve the desired result.
 To be honest, the main reason for this continuative experimentation is probably the constant search for the top balance between comfort/ease of use/development-speed and performances and after all this test and try I arrived to the current solution, that probably is not something new, but that in my opinion can give somebody an alternative idea combining together great flexibility and bare metal performances.

 ## To cut a long story short...